xamarin/xamarin-forms-samples/BoxView/BasicBoxView/README.md

 ---
+name: Basic BoxView
+description: Just a `BoxView` on the page, demonstrating the `Color`, `WidthRequest`, and `HeightRequest` properties.
+This sample is described in more detail i...
 topic: sample
 languages:
 - csharp
+products:
+- xamarin
 technologies:
 - xamarin-forms
-name: Basic BoxView
-urlFragment: basicboxview
+urlFragment: boxview-basicboxview
 ---
 Basic BoxView
 =============